dbx834/nvc/content/events/featured-events/2018/cross-cultural-dialogue.md

 However, if you would like to support us financially, we welcome all donations!
 Our expenses will include: lunch, tea and cookies, photocopies, hall and sound equipment rental, and a stipend for our filmmaker.
 You may transfer your donation to “Joy Living Learning Donations #251772,” or sign the blue-sheet during the event itself.

-With love,
+__With love__,
-Restorative Auroville
+__Restorative Auroville__
-L’aura, Janet, Shanti, Kati, Rita, Pranjal and Genie
+__L’aura, Janet, Shanti, Kati, Rita, Pranjal and Genie__

 PS.
 We offered our first Cross-Cultural Dialogue in Sept 2016, with 55 Aurovilians participating.
 The experience was powerful and enriching for everyone present.
-If you would like to know more, or to read our reports, please see Auronet: https://www.auroville.org.in/article/60486.
+If you would like to know more, or to read our reports, please see [Auronet](https://www.auroville.org.in/article/60486).
 If you would like to watch a short video-compilation we made, see:

 [embed](https://www.youtube.com/watch?v=3J4SeG6LfCQ&t=891s)